awordai/aword/README.md

 # aWord

-aWord is an OpenAI-GPT-powered information retrieval system that embeds pieces of information coming from several sources, stores the embeddings in a vector database, and enables querying based on the embeddings (RAG, Retrieval Augmentation Generation).
+aWord is an OpenAI-GPT-powered information retrieval system that caches pieces of information coming from several sources, stores their embeddings in a vector database, and enables querying based on the embeddings (RAG, Retrieval Augmentation Generation).

 It does this with particular care about data handling and compartimentalization, allowing the user to define scopes (like 'confidential', or 'public') and personas (which have access to scopes).